Shop and Save on New York State Health Insurance

 Some diet pills do help

-Diet pills can help patients jump start their weight loss programs.
+Diet pills can help patients jump-start their weight loss programs.
 Appetite suppressants can help you avoid intake of excess calories, helping you stick to healthy eating habits.
 Energy boosters provide the extra push needed to help you get through your exercise routine.
-Diet pills should only be taken for a short period of time to avoid developing tolerance and rendering them ineffective.
+Diet pills should only be taken for a short period to avoid developing tolerance and rendering them ineffective.

 Beware of side effects